Race reports 2019

 9. Michael Schwarz

-Run number 4 is now in the books.
-We are now looking ahead and are looking forward to run number 5.
-Bad Breisig here we come ...
+Race number 4 is now complete.
+We're looking ahead to race number 5.
+Bad Breisig, here we come...

 The race: